Liberal Democrat

 Wednesday, February 5, 2014

-The Young Turks: Video: Jimmy Dore & Ben Mankiewicz: Simple Weed Question Destroys Deputy Drug Czar
+The Young Turks: Jimmy Dore & Ben Mankiewicz: Simple Weed Question Destroys Deputy Drug Czar

 This video is the perfect example of why the U.S. Government whoever is in charge since the creation of the so-called War on Drugs, why they have lost credibility.
 And no longer have much credibility on the War on Drugs.
 Especially with young adults let’s say early fifties and younger, but adolescents as well.
 When the Deputy Director of National Drug Policy Michael Botticeli can’t or won’t answer a simple basic question of whether or not marijuana is as dangerous as cocaine, heroine or meth.